 A notable exception is the "family" keyword.
 Family as a keyword does not have the same meaning as Family as a genre.
 The keyword can be used when family is a strong theme or when the movie is centered on a family.
 Therefore, they can be used on the same entry: The Croods is a family film (genre) about a family (keyword).

 Most trivia-based keywords (e.g. face slap, one word title) are better off as lists.
 However, some pre-approved trivia keywords such as "3d," "based on novel," "woman director," and "duringcreditsstinger" are allowed.

 Translated keywords are not yet supported.
 That mean no non-English keywords unless they are words commonly used in English.

 Keywords should be objective.
 No opinion or judgment.

 Years, decades (e.g. "1990s") and centuries (e.g. "19th century") keywords can be used when the story is set in the past or the future.
 For example, for movies released in 1975, a story set in 1960s is the past and a story set in 1980s is the future.
-Thus, keywords such as "future" are based on the year of the release, not 2018.
+Thus, keywords such as "future" are based on the year of the release, not 2020.

 Please note that the year/decade of release (e.g. 1990s for Titanic) should not be used as a keyword.
 The data is already part of the release date section.